Ralpina/fungalOTUpipeline/README.md

  -produce the following files:
  ```./results/clean_filt_singlets.fasta```
  ```./results/clean_contigs.fasta```
+WARNING: This quality filtering will not remove sequences with very high trace signals (and high phred scores) but potentially overlapping peaks.

 ## Filtering chimaeric sequences
 The script "7_chimaera_filter.sh" will search for chimaeric sequences in contigs and singlets against the [UNITE v.9 database](https://doi.plutof.ut.ee/doi/10.15156/BIO/2483911) using vsearch.
 At the end of the script, potentially chimaeric sequences will be filtered out and two files will be produced: